yhwang/owl/README.md

 As a developer you can build experiences for Owl Software.
 These experiences are accessible from the conversational interface.
 Examples of experiences to create for Owl are:  a weather forecasting app, and leadership and management structure app, messaging app, a translation app, or a predictive data analytics app.

 We are looking for passionate developers who would like to contribute to this software ecosystem.
 While the app development environment is under construction for Owl please reach out to <contributing@project-owl.com> if you are interested in contributing and we will provide more information about the technology and how to build with it.
+You can see [general guidelines here](CONTRIBUTING.md).

 Apps for Owl are created simply using HTML, CSS, and JS.
 If you have built a web site before, you can build an app for Owl.